The Bay Park Conservancy

 100%

-of Phase 2 design and development is funded by a TIF-Backed City Bond ($48 million) and Government Grants ($17 million).
+of Phase 2 design and development is funded — by a 50/50 City/County TIF-Backed City Bond ($48 million), Government Grants and private contributions ($17 million).

 Awards & Accolades

-In 2023, The Bay received several notable awards including:
+In 2024, The Bay received more recognition, including: